The Importance of Shoulder Stretching For Athletes

 • Shoulder Blade Squeezes – Sit or stand tall with your back straight.
 Squeeze your shoulder blades together until you feel a mild to moderate stretch.
 Hold the position for five seconds and repeat the exercise 10 times, as long as you’re not feeling any pain.

 • Pendular Exercises – Lean forward with your forearm supported on a table or a bench.
 Keep your back straight and your shoulders relaxed and gently swing your arm forward and backward until you feel a mild to moderate stretch.
-If you’re not feeling any sort of discomfort, repeat the exercise ten times.
+If you’re not feeling any discomfort, repeat the exercise ten times.

 • The Wall Crawl – Stand against a wall and place your hand on the wall’s surface.
 Slowly use your fingers so that they are crawling up the wall until you feel a mild to moderate stretch.
 Repeat this exercise ten times until you feel a mild to moderate stretch.